 Kendall Van Blarcom offers his professional consulting services to individuals seeking a higher level of personal comfort, especially if you have experienced bullying in the workplace.
 Kendall has a proven track record of helping family members who are trying to cope with someone who’s being bullied, as well as those situations where children, teens, and adults are constantly being bullied.

 While you were growing up, you might have had an authority figure in your life who told you to be polite to others that you work with.
 Although that is a good basic principle, when someone is threatening you with bullying comments, actions, and downright torment, you need to be prepared to defend yourself.
 Being polite is not in the equation of getting a bully to back down.

 The good news is that you don’t have to go through this alone.
-Or if someone that you know is being bullied or you even sense that they’re being bullied, then try to call a halt to this as soon as possible.
-If you can’t do it yourself, then contact a personal counselor such as Kendall Van Blarcom, who can help.
+If someone that you know is being bullied or you even sense that they’re being bullied, try to give them support soon as possible.
+If you can’t do it yourself, then contact a personal counselor such as Kendall Van Blarcom.
 Remember, it’s your life, and you have the power to change any outcome that is challenging you today.

 Kendall Van Blarcom is a senior helping seniors.
 Contact Van Blarcom Consulting today for help with your personal problems.
 Or, reach out to provide support for an older adult in your life.